TimVa/hassio_setup/1-Installation guide after OS install.md

-Guide written for Debian 9.6
+Guide written to get Hassio installed on Debian 9.6
 ===

 ## Check version